Theobald "Toby" Barrett Diary, 1919

 Frank went down to Sunday school and church this morning but I didn't get down on account of the chores.
 None

 of the rest of the family went down.
 I spent the after noon down at the Monteith's and came home to tea and to do chores.
 Lila was here to tea and She and I went down town right after tea as I wanted to get to church.
 We cut across the pond as there were a lot on it this after noon and I got my over coat full of pitch fork burrs getting up the hill.
 I went to church but was about half an hour late.
 I picked the burrs out of my over coat during the sermon.
 After church I went over and spent the evening with Marj.
 Tige McBride was down to-day to ask Frank and me to be bearers at Lee Boughner's funeral.
 He just home from France or England or where ever he was in the army the other day and died very suddenly yesterday.
-It hasn't been so cold to-day but frozen all day.
+It hasn't been so cold to-day but freezing all day.
 Cloudy & breezy.

 Monday January 6th

 Frank and I spend most of our time these days just doing chores.
 I husked the rest of the corn we had up this morning and Frank and I got over some hay this afternoon.
 This was election day but Dad. didn't feel like going out to vote and I didn't want to take the time with the roads as rough as they are to drive way out to Wiggin's school house Jack Martin was in about four o'clock to get us to go out and vote for Hammond as he thought if he got in we might get the roads fixed up a little down in this end of the township.
 However we didn't go and Hammond got beaten by Gilbert by about 48 votes.
 In town R. M. Taylor beat Mat.
-Wilson for reeve and the council consistes of Clare Deal, Jack Reynolds, Jim Bannister & Billy {Lamp?} I am afraid they are more inclined to be knockers than boosters but they may be all right.
-Enah and Tid went down to the Sunday school for tea to-night and for a concert after wards in which all the kids took part.
+Wilson for reeve and the council consists of Clare Deal, Jack Reynolds, Jim Bannister & Billy {Lamp?} I am afraid they are more inclined to be knockers than boosters but they may be all right.
+Enah and Tid went down to the Sunday school for tea to-night and for a concert afterwards in which all the kids took part.
 Frank went down after tea.
 Nice morning but rather blustery in after noon.
 Not cold.

 Tuesday January 7th

 occasion which made it uncomfortable for the rest of us fellows during the service but we managed to pull through without disgracing ourselves and very unwillingly accepted the undertakers invitation to go in and have a look at Lee.
 Five returned soldiers came down from Simcoe to attend the funeral.
 They were a tough looking bunch.
 One had a glass eye and a stiff arm and another a game leg.
-They buried him in the Simcoe cemetery.
+They buried him in the Simcoe cemetry.
 I drove up with Lynn Waddle and Jack Maxwell.
-Lynn lit up his corn cob pipe just as we got started and I don't think opened his mouth all the way up unless it was to make some coarse and ribald jest, one being that he thought Wess Boughner was damned stingy with his hard cider, as he hadn't offered us any.
+Lynn lit up his corn cob pipe just as we got started and and I don't think opened his mouth all the way up unless it was to make some coarse and ribald jest, one being that he thought Wess Boughner was damned stingy with his hard cider, as he hadn't offered us any.
 I came home with George Duncan as he was alone and could bring me closer to home.
 I transferred at his gate to Jack McBride's rig and when he turned in home I got in with Colin Ryerse & Frank and so got a ride home.
-To-night Frank and I went town town to the J.F.I.A. and although we didn't have many out had a fairly good time.
-Every body present performed in some way sang or read a poem out of my James Whitcomb Riley book it being Literary evening.
+To-night Frank and I went down to the J.F.I.A. and although we didn't have many out had a fairly good time.
+Everybody present performed in some way sang or read a poem out of my James Whitcomb Riley book it being Literary evening.
 We had some toast for refreshments.
 Very soft & mild.
 Snowing to-night.

 Wednesday January 8th

 Besides doing chores to-day Frank and I started to dig the straw out of the bottom of the west hay over in the old barn and put it up on the rails over head.
 Lorne Myers was in this morning to return Dad's probang.
-He borrowed it last night to take a turnip out of his cow's throat.
+He borrowed it last night while we were down town to take a turnip out of his cow's throat.
 He wanted to know if we would like to try feeding some dried beet pulp as he was going to send for some so I told him to get us ten dollars's worth.
 To-night Frank and I went down town.
 I went over to the Monteith's for the evening.
 Frank intended to go to a soldier's concert which the I.O.D.E. were having but it was called off on account of the Holdin girls being sick, so he went up to Huby's and took Lila to the show.
 Aunty Alice sent to a Boston publishing Company for some plays for us to-night.
 A little colder to-day but nice.

 Thursday January 9th